 Yes, you know there are four theme parks right there in Walt Disney World.
 But the theme parks are just for kids, right?
 No, not at all.
 There are things to do in each of the parks.

 If you aren’t quite that into reliving your youth, there are still other attractions to see.
 The Mountains are a great place to start.
-Splash Mountain, Big Thunder Mountain and Space Mountain all offer lots of fun for those of us over 44” tall.
+Splash Mountain, Big Thunder Mountain, and Space Mountain all offer lots of fun for those of us over 44” tall.
 We can encounter Stitch in his not-so-friendly 626 form.
 We can even take ourselves back to the World’s Fair and visit the Carrousel of Progress, one of Walt Disney’s original attractions.
-There is also the Hall of Presidents, when we want to take an amazing glimpse into history.
-Actually listening to the words of our forefathers rather than try to explain to a four year old that really isn’t Abraham Lincoln is a nice treat.
+There is also the Hall of Presidents when we want to take an amazing glimpse into history.
+Actually listening to the words of our forefathers rather than trying to explain to a four-year-old that really isn’t Abraham Lincoln is a nice treat.